-- 1.16 These Representations follow previous representations made as part of the Local Plan Regulation 18 Stage 1 consultation in December 2022 and we would be welcome an opportunity to discuss these representations with officers in due course. - 1.17 The structure of these representations is set out as follows: - Section 2 provides comments on the Foreword and Introduction to the Local Plan; - Section 3 provides comments on Chapter 3 of the Local Plan and counters some of the claims made regarding the Duty to Cooperate and the work of the Partnership for South Hampshire;

-- Section 4 provides comments on Chapter 6 of the Local Plan relating to the sustainable transport and active travel; - Section 5 provides comments on Chapter 9 of the Local Plan and deals with various matters including the need for new homes, the need for affordable housing, the settlement hierarchy, matters of supply and the windfall allowance; - Section 6 provides a summary and conclusions.
+- 1.20 These Representations follow previous representations made as part of the Local Plan Regulation 18 Stage 1 consultation in December 2022 and we would be welcome an opportunity to discuss these representations with officers in due course. - 1.21 The structure of these representations is set out as follows: - Section 2 provides comments on the Foreword and Introduction to the Local Plan; - Section 3 provides comments on Chapter 3 of the Local Plan and counters some of the claims made regarding the Duty to Cooperate and the work of the Partnership for South Hampshire; - Section 4 provides comments on Chapter 6 of the Local Plan relating to the sustainable transport and active travel; - Section 5 provides comments on Chapter 7 of the Local plan relating to open space, sport, leisure and recreation; - Section 6 provides comments on Chapter 9 of the Local Plan and deals with various matters including the need for new homes, the need for affordable housing, the settlement hierarchy, matters of supply and the windfall allowance; - Section 7 provides a summary and conclusions.